Accounting Technology Associate in Science

 Major Code: ACCT-AS

-Seminole State’s Associate in Science (A.S.) degree in Accounting Technology combines advanced systems with the fundamentals of business and finance to provide students the knowledge and skills required for professional success.
+Seminole State’s Associate in Science (A.S.) degree in Accounting Technology combines advanced systems with the fundamentals of business and accounting to provide students the knowledge and skills required for professional success.
 Graduates understand how to solve complex problems utilizing the latest accounting technology and techniques.

 Dedicated to ethical practices and sound training, accounting professionals evaluate and maintain the financial health of an organization by creating the reports and schedules that allow companies to assess efficiency, control costs and increase profitability.